 A Week of Immersion in Contemporary Performing Arts

-By providing fifteen First Nations youth from across the province with the chance to be part of the thrilling Festival experience, this project aims to stimulate their interest in the performing arts world and careers associated with it.
+By providing ten First Nations youth from across the province with the chance to be part of the thrilling Festival experience, this project aims to stimulate their interest in the performing arts world and careers associated with it.
 In fact, their stay is designed so that they can meet professionals who are active in this field: performers, creators, technical directors, administrators, and more.

 Eka shakuelem means “don’t be shy” in the Innu language.
 The name was chosen by the first cohort of participants in the immersion week.